tharumbun/cactus/src/content/post/best-buffet-restaurants-phnom-penh.md

 ---
 title: "Best buffet restaurants in Phnom Penh"
 publishDate: "28 May 2023"
-description: Phnom Penh is known for its delicious and diverse cuisine
+description: Phnom Penh is known for its delicious and
-tags: ["blog"]
+tags: ["books"]
 ---

 Phnom Penh is known for its delicious and diverse cuisine, and there are many great places to eat buffet in the city.

-### Some of the best buffet restaurants in Phnom Penh:
+Here are some of the best buffet restaurants in Phnom Penh:
+* **La Coupole** is a French restaurant with a wide variety of international cuisine.
+It is located in the Sofitel Phnom Penh Phokeethra hotel.
+* **2Pangea** is a rooftop restaurant with stunning views of the city.
+It offers a buffet of Asian and Western cuisine.
+* **Gorkhas Palace** is a Nepalese restaurant with a buffet of traditional Nepalese dishes.
+It is located in the heart of Phnom Penh.
+* **Coriander** is an Indian restaurant with a buffet of Indian and South Asian cuisine.
+It is located in the Russian Market area.
+* **Terrazza** is an Italian restaurant with a buffet of Italian and Mediterranean cuisine.
+It is located in the Aeon Mall.

+These are just a few of the many great buffet restaurants in Phnom Penh.
+With so many options to choose from, you're sure to find one that you'll enjoy.

+### Some more buffet restaurants in Phnom Penh:

 [**Sovanna Spa & Restaurant**](https://www.facebook.com/sovannarestaurant/)